PalIre/GRAiCE/README.md

 __9. Global predictions definition.__ Predictions from both the original and new LR values were merged based on pixel ID to produce the final global dataset.
 __10. Models performance analysis.__ Models performance was estimated with various performance metrics and by comparing GR*Ai*CE predictions against other TWSA products.

-For a detailed description of the modeling approach, users are advised to refer to our paper (currently under review) before usage.
+For a detailed description of the modeling approach, users are advised to refer to our paper ([Palazzoli et al., 2025](https://doi.org/10.1038/s41597-025-04403-3)) before usage.

 Questions about the dataset can be directed to irene.palazzoli@unibo.it.
 The GR*Ai*CE dataset is available [here](https://doi.org/10.5281/zenodo.10953658).